 We have put together a list of our favourite cruelty free brands that are all animal cruelty free approved.

 First on our list of cruelty free brands had to be us of course!
-Here at Victory Colours we produce cruelty free paint that is not tested on animals.
+Here at Victory Colours we produce cruelty free and vegan paint that is not tested on animals.
 What’s more, our products are 100% vegan because our paints do not contain any animal derived ingredients.

 Many people are sadly unaware of the fact that many paint brands contain animal derivatives or test on animals.
 We wanted to create a unique paint that is safer for the environment, animals and us.